mozilla/network-pulse-api/README.md

 - `--seed`: A seed value to pass to Faker before generating data.
 - `--fellows-count`: The number of fellows to generate per program type, per year.
 Defaults to 3

+## Pipenv and Invoke

+This project doesn't use a `requirements.txt` file, but `Pipfile` and `Pipfile.lock` files, managed by Pipenv.
+It also uses a set of Invoke tasks to provide shortcuts for commonly used commands.

-## Using pipenv
+### Using pipenv

 Checking [Pipenv's documentation](https://docs.pipenv.org/) is highly recommended if you're new to it.

-#### Virtual environment
+#### Running commands

-- `pipenv shell` activates your virtual environment and automatically loads your `.env`.
-Run `exit` to leave it.
-You don't need to be in your virtual environment to run python commands: Use `pipenv run python [COMMAND]` instead.
+The general syntax is:

+- `pipenv run python [COMMAND]`.
+For example: `pipenv run python manage.py runserver`

 #### Installing dependencies